Amrokahla/Text-Clustering-Project/README.md

 ## Installation & Setup

-It's a better practice to crean a __virtual enviroment__ before using the project
+It's a better practice to creat a __virtual enviroment__ before using the project

 ### 1. Clone the Repository